home > indexing

 By Seth A. Maislin

 Indexing with Microsoft Word (any version) isn't easy or effective.
-There are a number of problems that an problems an indexer might encounter when indexing with Word's XE fields.
+There are a number of problems that an indexer might encounter when indexing with Word's XE fields.
 Over the years, I've received a large number questions from writers and indexers looking for helpful solutions to seemingly unsolvable situations.
 This article is a list of those questions, and my attempts at answering them.

 Jump to: